nmrenyi/open-folder-with-vscode-from-finder/README.md

 2. *Visual Studio Code.app* may not appear in the drop down menu of step 5 as expected.
 You may need to choose *other* and find it.
 Usually the *Visual Studio Code.app* is in `Application` folder.
 If not, you may refer to the installation part of [Visual Studio Code on macOS](https://code.visualstudio.com/docs/setup/mac#_installation) to move it here.

 ## Reference
-1. The method refers to https://stackoverflow.com/questions/64040393/open-a-folder-in-vscode-through-finder-in-macos .
-I organised it into a doc here for everyone who may need it.
+1. The implementation method refers to the second answer of [this post](https://stackoverflow.com/questions/64040393/open-a-folder-in-vscode-through-finder-in-macos) on StackOverflow. .
+I organised these steps into a doc with a demo here for everyone who may need it.